kandl/gooddata-ui/docs/10_vis__dashboard_view.md

 For example, you can provide your custom filtering UI (see [Integration with your application](#integration-with-your-application)).
 The users with the appropriate permissions can also set [KPI Alerts](#kpi-alerts) and create [Scheduled emails](#scheduled-emails) (unless you enable [Read-only mode](#read-only-mode)).

-You can also customize the way the dashboard is rendered – you can alter the layout and change the way particular widgets are rendered and more (see [Customizations](#customizations)).
+You can also customize the way the dashboard is rendered – you can alter the layout and change the way particular widgets are rendered (see [Customizations](#customizations)).

-**NOTE**: Any customizations made to the dashboard rendering will not be reflected in PDF exports and emails.

 ## Structure